 St Michael’s Peregrines are probably the most productive and thoroughly researched family of nesting falcons in Devon.
 Browse our Gallery for superb professional quality wildlife photography of these striking and beautiful birds, taken on site at St Michael’s.

-Reaching recorded speeds in flight of up to 150 mph in their hunting ‘stoop’ and with eyesight 8 times that of humans, these astonishing, acrobatic falcons have an enormous following worldwide.
+Reaching recorded speeds in flight of over 150 mph in their hunting ‘stoop’ and with eyesight 8 times that of humans, these astonishing, acrobatic falcons have an enormous following worldwide.
 Here at St Michael’s, their appeal is no exception.
-Read more about Peregrines in Exeter, and Nick Dixon’s research in the History of Our Peregrines page.

 In 2014 the young male was injured shortly after fledging, taken into care by the RSPCA, and re-homed, but failed to thrive and has died.
 Late in August, the female young HB was found injured and malnourished some 10 km west of Exeter.
 Although taken to the RSPCA by Nick, she had to be put down; perhaps she had been seeking independence too early or got disorientated.
 At least we have evidence of the hard time juveniles have in their first year, where the survival rate is thought to be as low as 30%.

-Peregrine falcons are among the most magnificent and revered birds anywhere on earth.
-Their beauty, grace and terrifying predatory behaviour has made them the stuff of myth and legend; the consort of Princes and Kings.
-As high-status falconry birds in the Middle Ages, it was appropriate that in 2015 our Peregrines laid 3 eggs during the Richard III week, with a 4th egg laid on Mon 30th March; only 2 hatched in April, but they seemed healthy and strong.
+As high-status falconry birds in the Middle Ages, it was appropriate that in 2015 our Peregrines laid 3 eggs during the Richard III week, with a 4th egg laid on Mon 30th March; only 2 hatched, but they seemed healthy and strong.
 One male, JN, is now resident in Taunton with a female hatched at Bath Urban Peregrine Project.